Dolomites June 8/9-16, 2018

 Pricing, accommodation and travel

-The cost of the workshop is 1795 Euro which include hotel, meals and beverages (breakfast, lunch time refreshments and evening dinner, water, wine and coffee).
+The cost of the workshop is 1895 Euro which include hotel, meals and beverages (breakfast, lunch time refreshments and evening dinner, water, wine and coffee).
 A single room for each participant.
-For a shared double room the price is 1715 Euro per participant.
-If you decide to come one day early you will pay the extra day directly to the hotel.
+For a shared double room the price is 1815 Euro per participant.
+If you decide to come early and stay after the workshop you will pay these extra days directly to the hotel.
+Any extra shoots outside of the workshop is free of charge and is made as a service to the participants.

 The price does not include transport to and from the hotel (air fare, rental cars, etc.) and transport in the area.
 It is planned that the 6-10 participants and the instructor will drive in 2-3 cars for the shooting (the instructor in his car and 1-2 cars from the participants).
 Since we will start in hotel Adler near Bolzano and end in hotel Argentina near Cortina d'Ampezzo the best airport for arrival and departure is Venice (Venezia).
 The driving time from the Venice Marco Polo airport to hotel Adler is about 3 hours and the return trip from hotel Argentina is about 2 hours.
 If Venice is not practical then Milan is the alternative but the driving time is considerably longer.
 From hotel Argentina it is about 5 hours and to hotel Adler it is about 3.5 hours.